 Leaf or needle arrangement, size, shape, and texture

-Simple, oppostie leaves, lobed like an oak leaf; 3 to 8 inches long
+Simple, opposite leaves, lobed like an oak leaf; 3 to 8 inches long.

 Flower arrangement, shape, and size